swdauer/card-simulation/README.md

 ## Purpose

-Here will be a library to simulate a deck of cards.
-It will provide the deck and deck operations such as shuffling as well as card operations like determining if two cards are the same rank or suit.
+The lib folder holds utility operations for conducting a simulation with a deck of cards.
+The root folder contains the simulations themselves.

+## Lib

+- Cards (`cards.c` and `cards.h`) contains functions used for operating on a deck and cards.
+- Poker (`poker.c` and `poker.h`) contains functions for operating on poker hands.

 ## Layout